San Diego Addiction Treatment Center

 There are several services available to help those struggling with substance abuse.
 There are programs designed specifically to treat those who struggle with addiction, for example, Cocaine Anonymous.
 However, the most effective way of treating cocaine is to enter into a drug rehab facility.

 Healthy Life Recovery treatment center offers a place for people in recovery to receive the care they need.
-Our programs are structured towards medication-assisted treatment and behavioral health therapy.
+Our cocaine rehab is structured towards medication-assisted treatment and behavioral health therapy.
 The goal of providing these services is to ultimately reduce cocaine use and cravings, thereby increasing the chances of successful rehabilitation.

 Cocaine & Mental Health